fundacionctic/connector-building-blocks/README.md

     - [Provider Push](#provider-push)
   - [Frequently Asked Questions](#frequently-asked-questions)

+## Future Work

+- [ ] Update README to show a comparative between a non-IDS data exchange and an IDS-based data exchange.
+- [ ] Integrate Gaia-X Self-Descriptions, the Gaia-X Federated Catalogue and the Gaia-X Compliance Service.
+- [ ] Replace Keycloak by DAPS as the identity service.

 ## Introduction

 This project contains a proof of concept that aims to automate the deployment of a Minimum Viable Dataspace and demonstrate how arbitrary data sources can be integrated into the data space using the Eclipse Dataspace Components software stack.